Dr. Anne Cunningham - The Effects of Learning to Read On Children's Minds

 Dr. Anne Cunningham Yes.

-David Boulton: What we’re talking about is that the code has many different kinds and many different layers of ambiguity that are confusing and that previously our approach to teaching was like a general anti-biotic.
+David Boulton: What we’re talking about is that the code has many different kinds and many different layers of ambiguity that are confusing, and that previously our approach to teaching was like a general antibiotic.
 It was this over-generalized patch that wasn’t considerate of trying to create this stairway through the confusion that the child could step, step, step through.
 Most three year olds can pick up the ABC’s.
-It’s a very simple I see the letter I learn to name it, like I name mom and dad and cat and dog and other things, it’s a naming thing, it’s pretty simple.
+It’s a very simple I see the letter, I learn to name it, like I name mom and dad, and cat and dog, and other things.
+It’s a naming thing, it’s pretty simple.

 Dr. Anne Cunningham: Right.

-David Boulton: We expose them to letters as if they're discrete units and there’s no pressure to say it with any great speed or blend it.
+David Boulton: We expose them to letters as if they’re discrete units, and there’s no pressure to say it with any great speed or blend it.

 Dr. Anne Cunningham: Right.